umd-lhcb/ut-hw-doc/docs/dcb/dcb_qa/dcb_qa.md

 ![DCB Diagram](overview/dcb_diagram2.png)

 The PRBS test checks the DCB ability to get data from the GBTxs to the computer.
-A psuedo-random bit sequence, or PRBS, is generated in the data GBTxs and sent to our computer via the VTTxs.
+A pseudo-random bit sequence, or PRBS, is generated in the data GBTxs and sent to our computer via the VTTxs.
 This test verifies the black data lines on the image.